 2019 Biathlon Regional Champion 1st Place Rev'N

-Norm also competes with Race'n, one of Tar'ns puppies born in 2009.
-Race'N has MACH2 and ADCH Bronze.
-He has competed in AKC and USDAA Nationals every year since 2007 and was an AKC National Finalist Race'n is following in his mothers footsteps as a TV and print star, showing off his stuff for commercials and advertisements.
+Norm also competes with Race'N, one of Tar'Ns 11 puppies born in 2009.
+Race'N has MACH2 and ADCH Silver.
+He has competed in AKC and USDAA Nationals every year since 2011 and was an AKC National Finalist in 2018 Race'N is following in his mothers footsteps as a TV and print star, showing off his stuff for commercials and advertisements.

 2008 Performance GP National Finalist Meg'N